Pre-Registration Shortened Midwifery Programme PgDip

 |Masters degree (6 modules + dissertation)||£2,022||£2,520|

-Starting in January 2019, the PgDip Pre-registration Shortened Midwifery Programme will have 20 places.
-For eligible students, the Scottish Government will fund tuition fees and provide bursary support of approximately £6,500 per year to those not currently in employment.
-The government will co-fund with the health boards the salary costs of existing employees to enable them to undertake the programme.
+The Scottish Government will fund tuition fees.
+The Government will co-fund with the health boards the salary costs of existing employees to enable them to undertake the programme.

 What can I do on completion of my course?

-NHS Highland or NHS Western Isles anticipate providing job opportunities for registered midwives exiting the programme.
+NHS Highland and NHS Western Isles anticipate providing job opportunities for registered midwives exiting the programme.

 Can I progress into further study?